nhnaahid/alterwhite-client/README.md

 - **Responsive Design:** Optimized for various devices to ensure a seamless experience.
 - **Personalized Recommendations:** Users can view recommended products based on their added queries and recommendations.
 - **JSON Web Token (JWT) Security:** Ensures secure data transmission, authentication and authorization.
-- **Aesthetic Design:** Modern and appealing design to enhance user interaction.

 ## Tech Stack